Battle of Lypovec: Aftermath

-The Slovaks suffered 261 casualties: 75 killed, 167 wounded, 2 POWs and 17 MIA, while the Soviets had 600 between killed and wounded.
-The Rychlé brigády had not had enough force to defeat a stronger enemy in pre-prepared positions.
+The Slovaks suffered 261 casualties: 75 killed, 167 wounded, 2 POWs and 17 MIA, while the Soviets had 600 killed and 1000 wounded.
+The Rýchla brigáda had not had enough force to defeat a stronger enemy in pre-prepared positions.
 The reluctance of Slovak soldiers to fight against the Soviet Union was also manifested by the first defectors to the Soviet side, who were reported missing in official reports.
 The mechanical staff had enough technical means to repair all of the battalion vehicles, but under the influence of anti-fascist and pro-Czechoslovak officers, they had withdrawn all vehicles and the whole battalion to Slovakia on the pretext that they can not be repaired under field conditions.
 The rest of the brigade was assigned to the German 295.
 Infanterie-Division.

-General Josef Turanec wrote in his diary: "The Brigade is basically cowardly, as soon as the Russians open fire, they run away.
-The officers are in the back of the attack, but during retreat in the front rows."
-The Germans themselves had a similar assessment, noting that Slovak soldiers were very sensitive to artillery fire and were fleeing.